 Guided Pathways Essential Practices Scale of Adoption at Our College Progress to Date Implementing Practice (If Scaling in Progress or At Scale, please indicate which term (e.g., fall 2015) the college first reached this point) Next Steps Toward Implementing Practice at Scale & Timeline b.
-Special supports are provided to help academically underprepared students to succeed in the "gateway" courses for the college's major program areas.
-Not occurring Not systematic Planning to scale Scaling in progress At scale Progress to date: English and Math faculty have made significant strides to comply with AB705 and streamline pathways for student success into transfer level courses Priority registration available for FYE students who fulfill key components in their first year Tutoring exists to support transferlevel math and English courses Students encouraged to take math and English in their first year, laying strong foundation for success in Gateway GE courses Student Success course offerings increased (COUN V01, V02, V03, V04, and EAC V01) as part of pilot for priority registration plus for those students recommended to take as support for English 1A Math "J" courses for just in time support Term, if at scale or scaling: Next steps: Communication and clarification of clear English, ESL, and Math Flowcharts Align ESL courses to support student transition to transfer-level English Identify current GE Gateway courses (IR) Ensure that sufficient tutoring is available to support students in Gateway courses Timeline for implementing next steps: To be completed Fall 2020 c.
-Special supports are provided to help academically underprepared students to succeed in the program-relevant "gateway" math courses by the end of Not occurring Not systematic Planning to scale Scaling in progress Progress to date: Same as b in this section Students with lower HS GPAs encouraged to take fully F2F English classes, support courses (study skills or Next steps: Same as b in this section Create guidance sheet for Counselors regarding support options for English and math
+Special supports are provided to help academically underprepared students to succeed in the "gateway" courses for the college's major program areas. □ Not occurring Not systematic □ Planning to scale □ Scaling in progress □ At scale English and Math faculty have made significant strides to comply with AB705 and streamline pathways for student success into transfer level courses Priority registration available for FYE students who fulfill key components in their first year Tutoring exists to support transfer-level math and English courses Students encouraged to take math and English in their first year, laying strong foundation for success in Gateway GE courses Student Success course offerings increased (COUN V01, V02, V03, V04, and EAC V01) as part of pilot for priority registration plus for those students recommended to take as support for English 1A Math "J" courses for just in time support Term, if at scale or scaling: Next steps: Communication and clarification of clear English, ESL, and Math Flowcharts Align ESL courses to support student transition to transfer-level English Identify current GE Gateway courses (IR) Ensure that sufficient tutoring is available to support students in Gateway courses Timeline for implementing next steps: To be completed Fall 2020